 In this section, we will introduce several notions like dimension sets, dimension $\sigma$-algebras and uniform dimension systems to understand the structure of entropy zero systems.

 When the metric entropy dimension of a MDS exists, the entropy dimensions of its factors still may not exists.
-One of the examples is a product system, one system has entropy dimension but the other system has no entropy dimension.
-So in this section we are only to consider the upper entropy dimension.
+One of the easy examples is a product system, one with entropy dimension but the other system with no entropy dimension.
+So in this section we are to consider the upper entropy dimension.

 \begin{definition} We define the {\it dimension set} of a MDS $(X,\mathcal{B},\mu,T)$ by

 \end{definition}